 When Is a Bird Identified as a Pest?

 If you don’t think of birds as pests, they probably haven’t ruffled your feathers.
-In reality, nuisance birds threaten many homes and businesses where they set up shop, leave droppings, and feast on food products.
+Nuisance birds threaten many homes and businesses where they set up shop, leave droppings, and feast on food products.
 You may have heard the term “flying rats” in reference to certain bird species before, and for good reason: Nuisance birds carry and disseminate diseases and parasites, including some airborne pathogens.

-Professional-Grade Bird and Bat Control from Advanced IPM
+Professional-Grade Bird & Bat Control from Advanced Integrated Pest Management

 When you must deal with birds on your property, it’s best to call in a professional.
 Because some species – like the woodpecker – are protected, we do not advise taking on the challenge alone.
 Our experienced technicians are highly adept at bird exclusion processes used to make your home or business less attractive to nuisance birds.